 Native Species Butterfly House

 Adjacent to the VIC Building is the Breck Chapin Memorial Native Species Butterfly House, featuring butterflies and moths in all stages of development.
 It is open from 10 AM to 4 PM, seven days a week throughout the summer, weather permitting.
 (On some rainy days, selected insects from the Butterfly House are taken indoors, and a temporary "indoor Butterfly House" exhibit is set up, with crafts and other indoor activities for children.)
-The Butterfly House opened this year on 15 June.
-After Labor Day, the Butterfly House is open on weekends and by appointment, weather permitting.
+The Butterfly House will be open this year from 12 June through Labor Day..
 Admission to the VIC Butterfly House is free.
 However, if you would like to make a donation to fund projects to make the Butterfly House even better, there is a donation box at the exit.

 Visitors can view native butterflies up close and learn about the life stages and migratory patterns of these colorful insects.
 Butterfly House volunteers are available to point out the species of butterflies in the house that day, provide information on the insect's life cycle, and identify specific plants that are favored by each species.
 Inside the Butterfly House, there are nectar plants for food and host plants for egg-laying and caterpillar feeding.
 There are also touch boxes and information handouts on butterflies and moths.
 Outside the Butterfly House is the Frank Hutchins Butterfly Garden, a garden designed to attract butterflies and named to honor the late Frank Hutchins, a longtime supporter of the VIC.